MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/emails-sent-to-users-when-their-settings-change.md

 > [!NOTE]
 >  If you want to change the email address information, you need to make sure that the inbound email policies of your environment allow emails that come from the custom specified from address.
 If you decide to override the *From* contact information, you should verify that the emails are correctly sent to users.
 You can do this by testing this with one user in your organization.

-Mit dem Cmdlet [Set-CsOnlineDialInConferencingTenantSettings](https://go.microsoft.com/fwlink/?LinkId=627285) können Sie weitere Einstellungen für Ihre Organisation (unter anderem E-Mail) verwalten.
+Das Cmdlet " [Set-CsOnlineDialInConferencingTenantSettings](https://go.microsoft.com/fwlink/?LinkId=627285) " können Sie um andere Einstellungen für Ihre Organisation, einschließlich e-Mail zu verwalten.

 ## <a name="what-if-you-dont-want-email-to-be-sent-to-them"></a>Wie gehen Sie vor, wenn Sie Benutzern keine E-Mails senden möchten?